maple-labs/maple-docs/technical-resources/loans/open-term-loans.md

 Open-Term Loans have `delegateServiceFees` and `platformServiceFees` which are prorated and calculated on each payment.

 # Closing Loan

-If a Borrower wants to close a Loan prematurely, they can do so by calling `closeLoan`.
-This will allow them to pay back their entire principal balance in one transaction.
-There is one fee parameter used to calculate the fees associated with this action:
+If a Borrower wants to close a Loan, they can do so by calling `makePayment` with a principalToReturn matching the outstand principal.
-- `closingRate`: Fee charged as a percentage of the outstanding principal at the time of payment.

-Below is the calculation for `closeLoan` payment.

 # Initialization Parameters